rahulgupta-nitjsr/ScreenTimeBalance_App/memory-bank/ScreenTime-Balance-Phase1-Foundation.md

-# ScreenTime Balance – Phase 1 Foundation
+# ZenScreen – Phase 1 Foundation

 ## Problem Statement
 Many adults and young professionals struggle to balance tech use with real-life habits.
 Most current screen time solutions are punitive, complex, or oriented toward parental control, not positive self-improvement.
 There’s a gap for a simple app that motivates adults to earn healthy screen time by building real-world habits, in a way that’s intuitive, beautiful, and rooted in wellness science.